JH-Won/One-dimensional-Wasserstein-distances/README.md

 # Code

-In this repo, I include a python implementation of the derivation with some jupyter notebooks for validating the result.
+In this repo, I include a python implementation of the derivation with the jupyter notebook ``validation.ipynb`` for validating the result.